 |Diet||Insects, flowers, bird eggs, nuts, fungus, and fruit||Tree sap, small mammals, reptiles, insects|

 Key Differences Between Flying Squirrel vs Sugar Glider

 There are many key differences between a flying squirrel vs sugar glider.
-The main difference between these two animals is their classifications, as sugar gliders are marsupials, while flying squirrels are mammals.
-The size differences between a flying squirrel and sugar glider are also more extreme, and their preferred locations and habitats differ from one another as well.
+The main difference between these two animals is their classifications, as sugar gliders are marsupial mammals and flying squirrels are not marsupials.
+The size differences between a flying squirrel and a sugar glider are also more extreme.
+Their preferred locations and habitats differ from one another as well.